 - Heat remaining teaspoon of sesame oil in a skillet over medium.

-- Add broccoli and peppers.
+- Add broccoli, onions and peppers.
 Stir together and cook for 4-5 minutes, stirring often.

 - Add garlic and stir consistently for 2 minutes.
 Add drained, cooked noodles and stir to combine.
 Cook for 1-2 minutes or until heat throughout.